-Analytic study of 2-3 literary genres, with emphases on writing and research.
+Second-year requirements of all students.
+Dean's permission required for deferral to third year.
+Analytic study of 3 or more literary genres, with emphases on writing and research.
 Assumes basic skills in writing and information literacy covered in Writing 101.
-Three papers, including substantial revision.
-One longer paper and its research process require locating, evaluating, and incorporating multiple secondary sources.
-Individual conferences with instructor to discuss student's writing.
-Required of sophomores.
-Prerequisite: Writing 101.
-3 Credits.
+Three formal essays, including substantial revision.
+One longer essay and its accompanying research process require locating, evaluating, and incorporating multiple secondary sources.
+Individual conferences with instructor to discuss students' writing.
+Required of second-year students.

-Writing 212.
-Creative Nonfiction Writing (W)
+Business/Writing 220.
+Business Communications.
+(W)